Not looking forward to crazy power bills this winter? These real estate tips can help you save money all winter long.

 - Decorating for Christmas?
 Consider a fiber optic Christmas tree or LED light options, and wait to turn the tree on until evening – at which point you can use the tree as a light source.

 - Close vents in other areas of the house to keep warm air centralized, and shut doors leading into the main room.

 - Do you have a newer water heater?
 If not, consider installing one and setting the thermostat on it to keep water just above a comfortable hot temperature.

 - Only wash full loads of clothes.
 Use cold water whenever possible.
 Use the sense dryness setting on the dryer rather than the timer.
 Drop the temperature on the auxiliary water heater if it only feeds the laundry room and not the kitchen or bathrooms.

 - Take timed showers instead of long baths, and use a space heater to warm up the bathroom instead of heating the whole house up.

 - Guest bedrooms should have the vents closed and doors closed so they don’t waste warm air.

 - Use a timer on your thermostat so it drops the temperature by up to 8 degrees at night, and raises it back up half an hour before your alarm goes off.
 Wear warm nightclothes and use more blankets.

-These tips can help you save energy all winter long, meaning you can save your money for home improvements in 2017!
-If home improvements aren’t on the menu, and instead selling or buying a new home is, look no further than The Official Real Estate Agent Directory to find a real estate agent to help you during the process.
+These real estate tips can help you save energy all winter long, meaning you can save your money, check out our Best Winter Home Improvement Projects in 2017!
+If home improvements aren’t on the menu, and instead selling or buying a new home is, look no further than The Official Real Estate Agent Directory® to find a real estate agent to help you during the process.